willfitzpatrick4/willfitzpatrick4.github.io/_posts/2019-04-13-/Project4.md

 ```
 Outputting a string value of 'United States'.

-## Create a new column with a 1 if the country's % Renewable value is at or above the median for all countries in the top 15, and a 0 if the country's % Renewable value is below the median.
+### Create a column with a binary representation of whether the countries % Reneable value is above or below the median value

 ```python